chinelookoye064/chinelookoye064/README.md

 <h1 align="left">Hi 👋!
-My name is Chinelo Okoye, and I'm a Data Analyst from Nigeria.</h1>
+My name is Chinelo Sussana Anyaorah, and I'm a Data Analyst from Nigeria.</h1>

 | Data Analyst & Mentor | Empowering businesses with Actionable insights from data | STEM Educator